 About one in every 33 babies in the United States is born with a defect, as reported by the Centers for Disease Control and Prevention.
 One such defect is facial nerve palsy, which involves the loss of controllable (voluntary) muscle movement in an infant’s face due to pressure on the facial nerve just before or at the time of birth.

 A birth injury like this can change the course of a child’s life.
 When negligent medical practitioners cause facial paralysis, they are the ones who should be held responsible for the child’s medical bills, the parents’ expenses, and the pain and suffering of the entire family.
 Our medical malpractice trial lawyers at Leventhal Puga Braley P.C. have handled hundreds of birth injury claims throughout the country.
-For a no-cost consultation about your situation, please call (877) 433-3906 today.
+For a no-cost consultation about your situation, please call toll-free at (877) 433-3906 today.

 Facial nerve palsy, or facial paralysis, can manifest itself through various symptoms, including: